-Name of Director Position in the Committee No. of meetings held during the year No. of Meetings Attended
+Name of Director Position in the Committee No. of Meetings Attended

 Ms. Renuka Ramnath Chairperson 3 2

 Mr. Sudip Banerjee Member 4 4

 Dr. Keshab Panda Member 4 4

 Ms. Apurva Purohit Chairperson 1 1

 Ceased to be the Chairperson of the Committee w.e.f.
 October 18, 2019.